 And as always, a main emphasis of this Club meeting will be on sharing whatever we feel in the moment about our own inner gay spirit work communally, as well as relevant concerns about the state of the world, and thereby contributing to a very unusual experience.

-This book was published in 1980 during the tail end of the exuberantly magical, psychedelically creative, boldly sexually experimental early period of the gay liberation movement.
-During this time, the expression of an undeniably powerful gay spirit, of real love and possibility, burst out into the open in a big way in Western cultures, ignited by Stonewall, and Mitch tried to capture that fervent spirit in an intricately developed psychological framework, with the hope that such an ephemeral experience could continue to be liberationally cultivated.
-Shortly after the book’s publication, that spirit in the gay community certainly found new life in the extraordinary fight against AIDS and the neglectful, holocaustal Reagan regime (which laid a lot of the groundwork for the current, unending horrors of right-wing terrorism), and that spirit also ongoingly fueled an extraordinary fight for LGBT rights in public institutions, such as homosexual marriage.
-What has happened next, what Mitch foresaw as a threat four decades ago, has been emergence of a historical condition where the gay spirit “Vision is preempted by the [societal] myth system” detrimentally.
+This book was published at the tail end of the exuberantly magical, psychedelically creative, boldly sexually experimental early period of the gay liberation movement.
+During this time, expression of an undeniably powerful gay spirit, of real love and authentic possibility, burst into the open in a big way in many Western cultures, ignited by the 1969 Stonewall riots, and Mitch tried to capture that fervent emancipational spirit in an intricately developed psychological framework, with the hope that such an ephemeral experience could continue to be liberationally cultivated.
+Shortly after the book’s publication, that spirit in the gay community certainly found new life in the extraordinary fight against AIDS and the neglectful, holocaustal Reagan regime (which laid a lot of the groundwork for the current, unending horrors of right-wing terrorism), and that spirit at the same time also ongoingly fueled an extraordinary fight for LGBT rights in all major public institutions, such as marriage, the military, housing and employment.
+What has happened since the success of that fight, what Mitch foresaw as a threat four decades ago, has been the emergence of a new historical condition, a sort of gay normalization in which the gay spirit vision has been assimilated and neutered by the social myth system.

-There had once been an explosion of an idealistic, consciousness-raising passion for what was known as “gay liberation,” an exuberant flowering of our gay spirit for a brief time through the 70s that occurred in many U.S. and European cities, and which now seems to have been almost completely extinguished these days by a devouring homophobic, heteronormative-capitalist system, or at least utterly coopted and replaced by nonthreatening LGBT “Normals,” and fringe clowns, the lucky few of us in the western world who have the unique privilege to experience a historical degree of social tolerance and assimilation into the mainstream, the price of which is our gay souls.
+There had once been an explosion of idealistic, consciousness-raising passion for what was known as “gay liberation” way beyond mere political rights, an exuberantly radical flowering of our spirit through the 70s in many U.S. and European cities, which now seems these days to have been almost completely toned down, or extinguished, by a devouring heteronormative-capitalist system, coopted and replaced by images of nonthreatening LGBT “Normals,” (the ugly stepchildren including drag and underground club and sex scenes are hidden away or packaged and sold as entertainment), where a lucky few of us mostly in the western world who have the unique privilege to experience a historically unique degree of social tolerance and assimilation into the mainstream, the price of which could be our gay souls.

-Yet that gay spirit has not been entirely extinguished, where it yet smolders even if unawares in every homosexual heart, and where it is conscientiously being addressed as with as this Gay-Centered Inner Work Club.
-Here is an opportunity to immerse yourself a little in a most unusual educational setting, where our gay natures can be validated, stimulated, shared and related with, and where gay spirit inner work as a viable alternative to systemic extraversion can be supported and practiced emancipationally with one another.
+Yet that gay spirit has not been entirely extinguished, since it smolders even if unawares in every homosexual heart, no matter the social world around it, and there are still folks inspired by and trying to conscientiously address it such as this Gay-Centered Inner Work Club.
+Here is an opportunity to immerse yourself a little in a most unusual educational setting, one where our gay natures can be validated, stimulated, shared and related to, where gay spirit inner work as a viable alternative to neutering systemic extraversion can be introduced, supported and practiced manumissionally with one another.